 To learn more about this bridge, replacement project, and potential funding read the Milwaukee Bridge Report (February 2013).

-March 27, 2014-The improvements are needed to maintain adequate pressure and volumes for industrial water and domestic water services.
+July 2, 2014-The improvements are needed to maintain adequate pressure and volumes for industrial water and domestic water services.
 The site has been purchased and graded in preparation for construction of the water tank.
 The conditional use permit was issued by the City of Edgewood.
 The design drawings of the steel tank and connecting water main are completed.
 The project will proceed when funds are available.

 Pioneer Park Recreation Upgrades

-March 27, 2014-More than 60 of Puyallup's alleys are impervious gravel-paved surfaces - contributing to stormwater pollution runoff including sediment, oils, and more.
+July 2, 2014-More than 60 of Puyallup's alleys are impervious gravel-paved surfaces - contributing to stormwater pollution runoff including sediment, oils, and more.
 The Porous Alley Initiative concept started with funding from a Department of Ecology Capacity grant, allowing for two gravel alleys to be retrofitted with porous asphalt.
 These retrofits will reduce the volume of stormwater runoff and related pollutants as well as reduce annual maintenance requirements by City crews such as grading and re-graveling of the alleys.
 Public Works Engineering Stormwater Division staff are working on pre-design reports for the remaining alley locations identified for retrofit.

 Rail Road Crossing Rehabilitations

-March 27, 2014-The last crossing to be rehabilitated is the crossing at 7th St NW which will occur in 2014.
 The City of Puyallup and BNSF Railway have been working to rehabilitate railroad crossings.
 The rehabilitation process involves removal of the asphalt crossing approaches and replacing them with specialized concrete, which provides a more durable crossing surface with better access for BNSF track maintenance.

 Temporary pedestrian access will be provided during this period.
 Detour signs will be posted for motorists.